joydipnath/woo-product-custom-field/readme.txt

 Download the "Custom Products fields woo" plugin .
 Extract it.
 Then copy and paste it to your wp-content/plugins/ directory.
 Then got to your wordpress admin account and activate it.

+== Screenshots ==

+There is a screenshot folder, having screenshots for different pages.

 Features :
 * Add custom fields to single product template.
 * The name of the fields are completely customisable.